 Minimizes Pressure Ulcers

-In Daniel Health Care, 10.98% of Patients had Pressure Ulcers
+In The Meadows, 10.72% of Patients had Pressure Ulcers

-This tells you the percentage of patients that have had a pressure ulcer.
-Pressure ulcers are damage to the skin due to staying in the same position for an excessive period of time.
+This indicates the percent of patients that have had a pressure ulcer.
+Pressure ulcers are damage to the skin due to staying in one position for too long.

 Minimizes Serious Falls

-In Daniel Health Care, 3.19% of Patients had Serious Falls
+In The Meadows, 3.26% of Patients had Serious Falls

 Minimizes Urinary Tract Infections

-In Daniel Health Care, 3.13% of Patients had UTIs
+In The Meadows, 3.03% of Patients had UTIs

 This is the percent of residents that sustained a urinary tract infection.
-UTI's are often associated with facilities with lower levels of hygiene.
-More frequent bathing limits the number of UTI's sustained by residents in a nursing home.
-Keep in mind that this metric is affected by by the fact that facilities have different reporting standards for urinary tract infections.
+UTI's are often associated with lower quality nursing care.
+Closer supervision can reduce the percentage of residents in a nursing home who suffer from UTI's.
+We want to point out that this statistic is affected by by the fact that nursing homes have varying reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication

-In Daniel Health Care, 20.09% of Patients use Anti-Psychotic Medication
+In The Meadows, 20.18% of Patients use Anti-Psychotic Medication

 Appropriately Uses Anti-Anxiety Medication

-In Daniel Health Care, 22.77% of Patients use Anti-Anxiety Medication
+In The Meadows, 22.76% of Patients use Anti-Anxiety Medication

-This metric is a measure of the percentage of long-term patients which are prescribed antianxiety medication.
-These medications are prescribed to patients suffering from anxiety or depression.
+This is the percent of patients prescribed antianxiety medications.
+These drugs are commonly used to treat residents suffering from anxiety or depression.

 Managing Depression Among Residents